donaldRwilliams/GGMnonreg/paper.md

 ## Network Replicability
 Recently, the topic of replicability has captivated the network literature.
-To this end, I developed an analytic solution to estimate replicability [@williams2020learning].
+To this end, I developed an analytic solution to estimate network replicability [@williams2020learning].

 The first step is to define a "true" partial correlation network.
 As an example, I generate a synthetic partial correlation matrix, and then compute expected